Print PDF Français

 WHAT IS FLUCELVAX® QUAD USED FOR?

-Influenza, often called "the flu", is caused by infection with specific influenza viruses.
+Influenza, often called “the flu”, is caused by infection with specific influenza viruses.
 New types of influenza viruses can appear each year.
 FLUCELVAX® QUAD vaccine contains fragments of four different types of influenza virus.
-Each year the World Health Organization Decides which four strains of viruses are most suitable to include in the vaccine.
+Each year the World Health Organization decides which strains of viruses are most suitable to include in the vaccine.

 You cannot catch influenza from the vaccine, as the virus in the vaccine has been killed and split into small non-infectious particles.